About Us

 Chief of Food Policy and Planning | Food Policy Director TaylorR.LaFave@baltimorecity.gov

-Taylor LaFave (he/him/his) is the Chief of Food Policy and Planning and Food Policy Director for the City of Baltimore.
-He works to build an equitable and resilient urban food system through community food planning.
-During the pandemic he helped manage the City’s COVID-19 Emergency Food Response by overseeing emergency procurement contracts totaling over $38 million for food box distribution, and launched an innovative home delivery program in partnership with Amazon, the Maryland Food Bank, and the Baltimore Convention Center.
-Currently, he manages the Food Policy and Planning Division’s $11 million American Rescue Plan Act (ARPA) proposal, "Improving Nutritional Security, Food Access, and Food Equity In Baltimore City During and After COVID-19”.
-Taylor earned his Master of Urban and Regional Planning degree from the University of Michigan.
-In his free time, Taylor enjoys working in his neighborhood garden, biking to work, exploring Baltimore’s history, baking pies, and visiting baseball stadiums across the country.
+During the COVID-19 pandemic, Taylor helped manage the City’s Emergency Food Response by overseeing contracts totaling over $38 million for produce box distribution.
+He also launched an innovative home delivered grocery box program in partnership with Amazon, the Maryland Food Bank, and the Baltimore Convention Center.
+Currently, he manages the Food Policy and Planning Division’s $11 million American Rescue Plan Act proposal, "Improving Nutritional Security, Food Access, and Food Equity In Baltimore City During and After COVID-19.”
+He is also the co-chair of the United States Conference of Mayor’s Food Policy Task Force, and represents the City of Baltimore on the Milan Urban Food Policy Pact’s Steering Committee.

 LIND Lindsay Adams